 Surrounded by thousands of miles of uninterrupted ocean, the islands are a natural breeding ground for seabirds, with many endemic species.
 The Giant tortoise is one of the most sought after of the reptiles and is native to seven of the islands.
 See our Galapagos Islands holiday calendar for a summary of what species to see in which month, on each of the islands.

 Holidays to Galapagos Islands

-The best way to see how species have evolved on different islands is to take a cruise.
+A Galapagos islands cruise is the best way to see how species have evolved on different islands.
 There are different boat sizes and cruise lengths.
 We offer the full range of Galapagos cruises as well as specific trips that are tailored for families, people who would prefer not to be with younger children and those who want a more active trip with diving and marine activities.

 The boats we feature on our Galapagos holidays range from those with a capacity of 20 passengers to the maximum of 100.
 The mid-sized to larger boats (carrying between 40 and 100 passengers) will generally have more public facilities such as lounges and Jacuzzis.
 In general, the larger the boat, the longer it may take for embarking and disembarking for shore excursions.
 The smaller boats have the advantage of landing at islands such as Tower Island where you can see red-footed boobies for example.
 They can also sail closer to shore and visit more isolated bays.

 On a typical Galapagos cruise holiday, the first excursion might start after an early breakfast and is likely to last for several hours.
 Passengers then return to the boat before it moves onto the next island or nature site.
 In the afternoon there is usually another landing and again, several hours spent ashore.
 At some nature sites there will be a choice of activity such as snorkelling, kayaking or excursions on a glass-bottomed boat.
 In the evening, dinner is preceded by a talk by one of the boat’s naturalist, reviewing the day, and also previewing the next.